bishoph/sopare/readme.md

 Project status:

-  * The project is able to learn sound patterns and to identify similar sounds even under different circumstances.
+  * The project is able to learn sound patterns and to identify similar sounds even under different circumstances
-  * False positives still occur sometimes.
+  * False positives still occur
-  * Currently the project is in a test and optimization phase.
+  * Currently the project is in a test and optimization phase
   * Test cases:
     * Single word detection : 10/10
     * Two word detection    : 4/5